What’s Wrong With Media Sales and Right About Selling the New Gap

 Why would a prospect ever want to advertise in a magazine, on a website or sponsor an event?

-When asked this question, many salespeople respond by saying that their clients invest in advertising or sponsorship because they want brand awareness, increased exposure, thought leadership, lead generation, opportunities to network, build relationships, educate the market, make the business case for their solution, etc. etc., etc..
+When asked this question, many sales people respond by saying that their clients invest in advertising or sponsorship because they want brand awareness, increased exposure, thought leadership, opportunities to network, build relationships, educate the market, make the business case for their solution, generate leads, etc.

-As reasonable as these objectives are, they are ABSOLUTELY NOT why clients buy advertising space or sponsor events.
-They are merely SOLUTIONS (among many solutions) to the client’s one true need…
+As sound as these objectives are, they are not the core reason why customers buy advertising space or sponsor events.
+They are merely routes (among many routes) to achieve the customer’s one true need…

-The reason clients advertise and/or sponsor events is because they want to…
+The reason clients purchase advertising, sponsor events or do any form of marketing is because they want to…

 The need to sell (more) product is the fundamental need all media opportunities address.

 Advertising and event sponsorship are powerful solutions that help clients overcome the challenge of selling their products and services more effectively, efficiently…and more often.

 And customers will pay handsomely for solutions that help them sell more product.